Judy Balaban

-Judith Rose Balaban (born 1932) is an American actress and author who wrote the book The Bridesmaids: Grace Kelly and Six Intimate Friends about Grace Kelly.
-Balaban was a friend of Grace Kelly, through her marriage to Jay Kanter, and served as a bridesmaid in her wedding to Rainier III, Prince of Monaco, in April 1956.
+Judith Rose Balaban (October 13, 1932 – October 19, 2023) was an American actress and author of The Bridesmaids: Grace Kelly and Six Intimate Friends, about Grace Kelly.
+Balaban was a friend of Kelly's, through her marriage to Jay Kanter, and served as a bridesmaid at her wedding to Rainier III, Prince of Monaco in April 1956.

 Biography

-Balaban was born to a Jewish family in Chicago, Illinois, the daughter of Tillie (née Urkov) and Barney Balaban.
-Her brothers are American jazz tubist and sousaphonist, Leonard "Red" Balaban and American film producer and director Burt Balaban.
+Judith Rose Balaban was born to a Jewish family in Chicago, Illinois, the daughter of Tillie (née Urkov) and Barney Balaban.
+Her brothers were American jazz tubist and sousaphonist, Leonard "Red" Balaban and American film producer and director Burt Balaban.
 Balaban wrote The Bridesmaids: Grace Kelly and Six Intimate Friends.
 She appeared in the Showtime documentary ‘Becoming Cary Grant'.

-Balaban has been married three times.
+Balaban was married three times.
 In the early 1950s she dated actor, Montgomery Clift.
 In 1953, she married Grace Kelly's talent agent Jay Kanter; they had two daughters, Victoria Kanter and Amy Kanter, before divorcing in 1961.
 In 1961, she married actor Tony Franciosa; they had one daughter, Nina Franciosa, before divorcing in 1967.
 In 1971, she married actor Don Quine; they divorced in 1996.

+Balaban died at a Los Angeles hospital on October 19, 2023, at the age of 91.